 Oktoberfest in Munich – Fun Facts

-The Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbuergermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for It’s tapped.
-The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer back in 1950, he took 19 strokes to finally "crack it".
-However as he was also the first Mayor to have to tap the keg that probably had some influence.
+Oktoberfest in Munich opens at 12 noon on Saturday when the "Oberbürgermeister", Lord Mayor, of the city taps the first keg of beer and shouts "O'zapft is", Bavarian dialect for "It’s tapped".
+The embarrassing record for which of Munich's Mayors needed the most "taps" goes to Thomas Wimmer in 1950; he took 19 strokes to finally "crack it".
+But understandable, as he was also the first Mayor to have to tap the keg.

-While the biggest "blooper" during the opening ceremony was in 1978, when instead of "O'zapft is", meaning "it's tapped" and Bairisch for "Es ist angezapft" the mayor of the time, Erich Kiesl, shouted out "I'zapt os".
+While the biggest "blooper" during the opening ceremony was in 1978, when instead of "O'zapft is", meaning "it's tapped" and Bairisch for "Es ist angezapft", the mayor of the time Erich Kiesl shouted out "I'zapt os".
 And this was before any beer had been consumed.

 To prevent fingers ending up crushed, bruised or even broken when the inevitable, and frequent, "clashing" of glasses for a "Prost" or during a "sing along" takes place, all four fingers must grip the handle from the outside curling inside.
 The thumb remains outside and over the top of the handle.
 At the same time, as no part of a warm hand touches the glass, this helps the beer stay cooler longer.

 And don't be surprised if the server takes away your Mass when there is still a little beer remaining.
 A Münchener will never empty a glass, however this is not simply a "German tradition" but because the beer will have become warm and stale.

 With thousands of guests in each tent those serving the beer have to carry as many Mass as possible at one time, twelve is not unusual, and currently the world record is 23 full Mass carried through an Oktoberfest tent for 450 feet.